tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/call.md

 \[ English | [简体中文](../../../../../zh-cn/device_dev_guide/connection/telephony/telephonytool/call.md) \]

-## I. Introduction
+## I. Overview

-In the NSH command line of openvela, you can perform all call control-related operations by entering the Console of the `telephonytool` command tool.
+In the openvela NSH command line, you can enter the `telephonytool` console to perform all operations related to call control.

 ## II.
 Prerequisites

-Make sure that `telephonytool` is enabled by executing the following command:
+Ensure `telephonytool` has been started by running the following command:

 ```Bash
 ap> telephonytool